tsakim/bicm/README.md

 ### NB: Main folder
 Note that saving the files requires the name of the main directory, which contains the folder `src` and thus the file `src/bicm.py`.
-If the folder name is *not* the default `bicm`, the BiCM instance has to be initialized as
+If the name of the main directory is *not* the default `bicm`, the BiCM instance has to be initialized as
 ```python
 cm = BiCM(bin_mat=input_mat, main_dir=<main directory>)
 ```